Vesta raises $125 million to fight payment fraud with AI

 Payments solutions provider Vesta today announced that it raised $125 million in capital, bringing its total raised to over $145 million.
-The company says it’ll use the financing to grow and accelerate the deployment of its fraud protection and ecommerce payment products.
+The company says it will use the financing to grow and accelerate the deployment of its fraud protection and ecommerce payment products.

 Payment fraud is pervasive — in 2018, $24.26 billion was lost due to credit card fraud worldwide, reports Shift Processing.
 That same year, the rate of card fraud increased by nearly 20% as the U.S. took the lead in reported losses.
 Vesta says its AI-powered decisioning platform helps clients to assess the risk of this fraud and ultimately to prevent fraud from occurring, with connectors that tie into existing software from vendors including Magento, Shopify, WooCommerce, BigCommerce, and SAP Commerce Cloud.

 Alpharetta, Georgia-based Vesta, which was founded in 1995, initially focused on processing fully guaranteed card-not-present payment transactions for the telecommunications industry.
-It subsequently expanded to new verticals, and it now claims to process billions of dollars in payments annually with AI trained on two trillion data points (e.g., phone numbers, addresses, device identifiers, geographic location, ZIP code, and over 292 million credit card numbers).
+It subsequently expanded to new verticals, and it now claims to process billions of dollars in payments annually with AI trained on 2 trillion data points (e.g., phone numbers, addresses, device identifiers, geographic locations, ZIP codes, and over 292 million credit card numbers).

 Vesta provides an API through which customers can send real-time transaction data including order, cardholder, and session information.
 On the backend, machine learning models make decisions informed by behavioral analytics, merchant and third-party vendor preferences, and features teased out by Vesta’s data scientists.
 Transaction details and other signals not available at payment time are collected and stored in a secure database, allowing Vesta’s analysts to spot fraud and retrain the models.
 Those analysts also select samples of transactions, ensuring the models are working as trained, and at the same time investigating alerts to continuously improve their performance.